emicklei/melrose/docs/known_issues.md

 - cannot use variable for indices in
     - dynamicmap
-    - pitchmap
+    - transposemap
     - octavemap
     - notemap
     - sequencemap
 - group cannot have multiple sequences
-- ? no longer use special unicode character, because of copy from output resuability ?
 - rotated not used
 - not supported
     - legato